-Occasionally, something from my working class childhood will come back to me and give me a shudder.
-The Nit Nurse, for example, or that thing I saw through a window in Blackpool.
+Every now and then, something from my working-class childhood floats up in memory to give me a shudder.
+The Nit Nurse, for example, or a scene glimpsed through a Blackpool window in 1993.

-Athlete’s Foot is another.
+And then there’s Athlete’s Foot.
 Whatever happened to it?
 The 1980s was a golden age for Athlete’s Foot, a festive dusting of Tinaderm on the rim of every toilet bowl.
 Today?
 It is gone.
 I’m reminded of Richard Dawkins saying that “to allow a species to fall into extinction is to will the destruction of a masterpiece.”